OE9SAU/SAULink9/README.md

 ## Highlights

+🔹 base is a Rpi3b+

+🔹 power supply from 9-24VDC through built-in DC-DC converter

 🔹 Status LED´s

-🔹 Start and Shutdown button
+🔹 Start and Shutdown button inside front panel

 🔹 all important connections on the back

 🔹 1-Wire temperature sensor to read the TRX temperature

+🔹 PiHat for Rpi3B+, give space to GPIOs and is the connection point to the SAULink9 front panel
+  * configurable GPIOs for relays or other external circuits
+  * FET fan control
+  * External voltage detection with optocoupler

 🔹 Compatible with mostly any analog TRX devices